 Below is a gallery of photos* of once-great brands that are now extinct.
 There are many reasons why they no longer exist.
 Still, their demise was not due to a recession or economic downturn.
 Overwhelmingly, according to Good to Great by Jim Collins, successful companies fail because they don’t have clear core values to guide decision-making, lack the discipline to pivot within the radius of their expertise in a changing world, and shift the blame outward.
 They didn’t pivot.
 They died.

 *We take no credit for the photographs; whoever took the photos own all the rights to them.

 Determine your core brand values.

 The 1st step in the Propr Branding Workshop is to determine our client’s core brand values.
-We unlock a brand’s specific 3-4, practical core values.
-Core Values are the foundation of the institution and pillars of every message they deliver.
-Anything over 5 core values is impractical, and not core to the brand.
+We unlock a brand’s specific 3-4 practical core values.
+Core Values are the foundation of the institution and the pillars of every message they deliver.
+Anything over five core values is impractical and not core to the brand.
 Read more about Nokia and Polaroid.

 Get the right people in and the wrong people out.

-Take a hard look in the mirror, skip the opinions, and face the brutal facts of reality, and realize what you aren’t, but seek who you can be.
-For example, are you a craft beer brand that relied on brick and mortar sales before the 2020 pandemic?
+Take a hard look in the mirror, skip the opinions, face the brutal facts of reality, and realize what you aren’t, but seek who you can be.
+For example, are you a craft beer brand that relied on brick-and-mortar sales before the 2020 pandemic?
 Perhaps you can offer home delivery, drive-up service, distribution, and contract brewing?
 Or pivot to making soda, turning the brewery into a co-op?r repurpose your equipment for something in high demand?